Rhythm of the Night (album): Singles

 DeBarge gained airplay on MTV, VH1 and BET with the release of their single "Rhythm of the Night".
-The song reached #1 on the R&B chart and #3 on the Billboard Hot 100.
-The song is said to have been what jump started the career of songwriter Diane Warren and was the biggest hit recorded by the Motown family singing group.
+The song reached #1 on the R&B chart and #3 on the Billboard Hot 100, becoming their biggest hit and jump-starting the career of its writer, Diane Warren.
 The single was certified gold.
-This hit single also made its appearance in the 80's film Berry Gordy’s The Last Dragon.
+This hit single also made an appearance in the film The Last Dragon, which was primarily financed by Motown president Berry Gordy.

 The second single "Who's Holding Donna Now" would become the group's second most successful single.
 The song reached #6 on the Billboard Hot 100 and #2 on the R&B chart.
 The single was certified gold.

 The third single "You Wear It Well" was a moderate hit for DeBarge, reaching #46 on the Billboard Hot 100 and #7 on the R&B chart.
 This song also went to #1 on the Billboard Hot Dance Club Play chart.

 The fourth and final single was the ballad "The Heart Is Not So Smart", which was another moderate hit for the group.
 It reached #75 on the Pop chart and #29 on the R&B chart.
 It still gains occasional airplay on radio stations in the U.S.